amaiorano/amaiorano.github.io/_posts/2022-06-22-n64-rgb-mod-and-custom-cable.md

 | Left Audio  | 12       |         |            | White     | White       |
 | GND         | 6        |         |            | GND       | Brown       |

 The Cable Color column is not really relevant to how to wire this up - I just assigned colors based on the cable I ordered from AliExpress.
-I left it here, though, as it will help to understand the pictures below.
+I left it here, though, to help to understand the pictures below.

 One thing to note: in creating my cable, I went through a few different iterations of determining how to best connect sync from the SNES multiout to my GBS-control via VGA pin 13.
 I had three options: CSYNC (pin 3), composite video (pin 9), or S-video Y (pin 7).
 CSYNC is the pure sync signal from the N64 that I connected to the multiout as part of the RGB mod install.
 This is a TTL-level signal, which means that a 480 ohm resistor in series is required to attenuate the signal down to expected levels for most TVs and the gbs-control.
 The other two are video signals that also carry sync in them.
 After testing out each option, I found that using S-video Y worked best with my gbs-control, resulting in no sync loss, and no audio interference.
 I mention this, though, as it may not be the best solution for everyone.